Frequently Asked Questions

 -

-Additional participant and Virtual Power Plant (VPP) aggregation eligibility requirements apply for Incentive Options 2 and 3.
+Additional participant and Virtual Power Plant (VPP) aggregation eligibility requirements apply for Incentive Options 2, 3 and 4.

 Additional Option 2 Participation Requirements:

-- Participants must be enrolled in a Proxy Demand Resource (PDR) within the California Independent System Operator (CAISO)
+- Participants must be enrolled in a Proxy Demand Resource (PDR) within the California Independent System Operator (CAISO) and registered to an Option 2 provider.

 Additional Option 3 Participant Requirements:

-- A customer site may participate with a stationary battery system capable of discharging greater than or equal to 1,000 kW but any net discharge greater than 1,000 kW during a DSGS event hour will not be offered incentives.
+- A customer site may participate with a stationary battery system capable of discharging greater than or equal to 2,000 kW but any net discharge greater than 2,000 kW during a DSGS event hour will not be offered incentives.

 - Have permission to operate from the host utility (for example, under a Rule 21 tariff) and operate in a manner compliant with existing rules and tariffs applicable to the site.